joseph-zhong/personal/doc/misc/UBUNTU_INSTALL.md

 ### Basics

-- `sudo update-pciids` will update the names of the drivers in the PCI slots
+- `sudo update-pciids` will update the names of the devices in the PCI slots
+  - Check them out here: `lspci`

 ## Trouble Shooting